AdaCore/spark2014/docs/ug/tutorial.rst

 Formal verification of |SPARK| programs is a two-step process:

-#. the first step checks that flows through the program correctly implement the
-   specified flows (if any), and that all values read are initialized.
+1. the first step checks that flows through the program correctly implement the specified flows (if any), and that all values read are initialized.
-#. the second step checks that the program correctly implement its specified
-   contracts (if any), and that no run-time error can be raised.
+2. the second step checks that the program correctly implement its specified contracts (if any), and that no run-time error can be raised.

 Step 1 is implemented as a static analysis pass in the tool |GNATprove|, in ``flow`` mode.
-We have seen this flow analysis at work earlier during basic static analysis of our running example.
+We have seen this flow analysis at work earlier (see :ref:`Checking SPARK Initialization Policy`).
 Step 2 is implemented as a deductive verification pass in the tool |GNATprove|, in the default ``all`` mode.